orphord/gap-rule-test/README.md

 ---

+### Some Assumptions I've made
+* All campsites are available after the latest unacceptable date of the existing reservations.
+That is there's no forward looking time limit and a reservation 2 years (or more) in the future would be fine.
+* I created a "start date", where time begins for the context of this application.
+My first thought was to use today -- that is the startup date of the application -- but the test data provided had dates in the past, so in the `application.properties` file May 1, 2018 is the start date.

 ### A few technical notes
 1. In creating the data structures I decided to allow the Service layer to hold on to the Lists of campsites and reservations instead of making a pseudo-DAO layer which I felt would have made the code more confusing to read without adding any value.
 2. The *gap-rule* logic is in the `CampsitesByDateService.java` file.